kazinayem2011/ci-cd-test-ocr/pipeline/Pipeline-Instructions.md

 ```
 </details>

-Run the following AWS CLI command to create your first pipeline for your SAM based Serverless App:
+Run the following AWS CLI command from pipeline folder to create your first pipeline for your SAM based Serverless App:

 ```bash
 aws cloudformation create-stack \